buysoft/buys-stash.github.io/_posts/2022-08-09-azdevops-selfhostedagents-insideaks.markdown

 Depending on your scenario and requirements.
 I will not say you must do this!

 However my personal preference is to install my own Self-Hosted Agents each time, no matter if it is Azure DevOps or GitHub.
-There are just too many benefits from having your own Self-Hosted Agents.
+There are just too many benefits from having your own Self-Hosted Agents or Private Runners.

 Also consider the following:

 - Management of these Self-Hosted Agents
 - Alerting and monitoring

+If you have any questions about this please let me know!?

 # Installation Guide - Azure DevOps Self-Hosted Agents